 - The National Weather Service produces long-range probabilistic river stage and discharge outlooks for the Red River, Minnesota River, and Mississippi River basins.
 These products address both high flow and low flow probabilities.
 Here are the current weather conditions impacting prospects for spring snow melt flooding:

-- frost depths are shallower than last year and range from about a foot in the east and up to two feet in the west central and northwest.
-However, frost depth is less of a factor when the soils are saturated.
+- frost depths range from about a foot or less in the southwest, to a foot and a half in the east and up to two feet in the west central and up to three feet in the northwest.

 From the author: